 Nursing 310 introduces the student to history taking with physical examination techniques of the client throughout the life cycle.
 The course focus is on the analysis of physical examination data so that the client's response to actual or potential health problems can be determined.
-(BSN and RN-BSN course).

-Prerequisites & Notes: BSN: NSG 202 and NSG 205, RN-BS: RN licensure, NSG 404 and NSG 410 Credits: 3
+(BSN and RN-BSN course) Prerequisites & Notes BSN: NSG 202 and NSG 205, RN-BS: RN licensure, NSG 404 and NSG 410 or approval of the Director Credits: 3